Humanitarian Engineering: Engineers Serving Communities

 - Map career trajectories (corporate, public, NGOs, academic) that will enable them to work as engineers for just and sustainable solutions.

-And watch for exciting announcements as The Humanitarian Engineering Program at the Colorado School of Mines is improved and expanded in upcoming semesters.
+And watch for exciting announcements as our first-in-the-nation Humanitarian Engineering Program at the Colorado School of Mines is improved and expanded.